-C13 Application Fee

-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+C13 Application Fee If your institution has waived its application fee for the Fal l 2025 admission cycle please sele ct no.

 Does your institution have an application fee?
+Yes No X

+Amount of application fee:

-Yes No X Amount of application fee: - Can it be waived for applicants with financial need?
+Amount of application lee. -

+Can it be waived for applicants with financial need?
 Yes No

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line application o on-line: ption, please indi cate policy for stu dents who apply

 Same fee

-Free

-Reduced
+Free Reduced

-Can on-line application fee be waived for applicants with financial need?
+Can on-line application fee be waived for applicants with Yes No

+financial need?

+C14 Application closing date

+Does your institution have an application closing date?
 Yes No

-C14 Application closing date

-- Yes No Does your institution have an application closing date?
+boes your institution have an application closing date? Х

-Date
+Date 1

 Application closing date (fall) 1/15

-Priority Date 11/1
+Priority Date 11/1 ı

-C15 Are first-time, first-year students accepted for terms other than the fall?
-X C16 Notification to applicants of admission decision sent (fill in one of nly) On a rolling basis beginning X By (date): 15-Mar Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date X Must reply by May 1st or within Other: d thereafter Deadline for housing deposit (MMD 5/1 Amount of housing deposit: 300 Refundable if student does not enroll?
-Yes, in full Yes, in part
+Yes No

+C15 Are first-time, first-year students accepted for terms other than the fall? Х

+C16 Notification to applicants of admission decision sent (fill in one only)

+On a rolling basis beginning (date): .

+Х By (date): Other:5/1 -

+C17 Reply policy for admitted applicants (fill in one only) •

+Must reply by (date):

+Х No set date Must reply by May 1st or within 2 weeks if notified t hereafter

+Other: - Weeks ii Houned to nercaner

+Deadline for housing deposit: 5/1 Amount of housing deposit: \$300.00 - -

+Refundable if student does not enroll?

+Yes, in full

+X Yes, in part No

 C18 Deferred admission

+O 10 Yes No

-Yes No Does your institution allow students to postpone enrollme admission? nt after Х If yes, maximum period of postponement: 1 year
+Does your institution allow students to postpone enrollment after er admission? Х

+If ves. maximum period of postponement: 1 year